CloudCannon/rosey-astro-starter/src/content/pages/index.md

       with Astro, Rosey, and the Rosey CloudCannon Connector, using Bookshop components in CloudCannon.
 Create your own copy, and start creating your own components to use in CloudCannon’s CMS.

+      A new paragraph for a demo with Karla.
     color: '#393939'
     text_color: '#333232'
   image: